-is derived as asymptotic variance of a maximum likelihood estimate in [24], [26], [27], [28], [29].
+The Cramér-Rao lower bound <AUTHOR: CRLB?-ed.>(CRB) provides an algorithm independent bound for parameter estimation.
+In the context of ICA, a Cramér-Rao-like bound for intersignal interference is derived as asymptotic variance of a maximum-likelihood estimate in [24] and [26]-[29].
 A similar result is known for a related problem of blind deconvolution [30].

 The purpose of the present paper is to look at the performance of the FastICA algorithm, both the one-unit and symmetric versions, in this latter sense of asymptotic error, and compare it with the exact CRB computed from its definition.
 The paper is organized as follows.
 In Section II, the linear ICA model and the FastICA algorithm are described.
 In addition, a novel check of saddle points of the FastICA cost function is proposed that allows to find the global minimum of the cost function in almost 100% simulation runs.
-Finally, the following criteria to characterize the performance of the algorithm are introduced: a gain matrix (variance of its elements) and a signal-to-interference ratio.
+Finally, the following criteria to characterize the performance of the algorithm are introduced: a gain matrix (variance of its elements) and a signal-to-interference ratio (SIR).
 In Section III, analytic expressions for the variance of the off-diagonal gain matrix elements are derived and discussed.
 These expressions are asymptotically valid for large data sets when a "good" initialization of the algorithm is assumed.
-Most of the details of the analysis are deferred to Appendices.
+Most of the details of the analysis are deferred to Appendixes.
 As an example of utilization of the analysis, a novel variant of FastICA is proposed, which combines the one-unit algorithm and the symmetric algorithm adaptively, depending on empirical distribution of the estimated signal components, to improve the performance.

-In section IV, the CRB on the variance of the off-diagonal gain matrix elements is computed via inverse of a Fisher information matrix.
-Section V compares the CRB with the asymptotic performance of FastICA and explains non-existence of the CRB for signals with bounded magnitude (e.g. uniform distribution), and for some long-tailed distributions.
+In Section IV, the CRB on the variance of the off-diagonal gain matrix elements is computed via inverse of a Fisher information matrix.
+Section V compares the CRB with the asymptotic performance of FastICA and explains nonexistence of the CRB for signals with bounded magnitude (e.g., uniform distribution) and for some long-tailed distributions.

 Section VI presents a number of computer simulations using artificial data that validate and support the theoretical analysis.
-The simulations also compare the algorithmic performance with the Cramér-Rao bound derived in section IV.
+The simulations also compare the algorithmic performance with the CRB derived in Section IV.
 Finally, Section VII summarizes the results and presents the conclusions.